Skip to content

 So, you have joined the Board of Governors of your local school.
 It looks good on your LinkedIn if nothing else.
 What could possibly go wrong?

-RAAC is a lightweight form of precast concrete, frequently used in public sector buildings in the UK from the mid-1960s to the mid-1980s.
+RAAC stands for reinforced autoclaved aerated concrete, a lightweight form of precast concrete.
+It was frequently used in the construction of public sector buildings in the UK from the mid-1960s to the mid-1980s.
 It is mainly found in roofs, although occasionally in floors and walls.
-It is less durable than traditional concrete, and there have been problems as a result, which could have significant safety consequences.

 The Health and Safety Executive (HSE) has advised: